gflohr/Template-Plugin-Gettext/README.md

 ## Description

-This Perl library offers a complete translation solution for the Template Toolkit 2.
+This Perl library offers an end-to-end localization and internationalization solution for the Template Toolkit 2.
 It consists of a plugin that offers translation functions inside templates and a string extractor `xgettext-tt2` that extracts translatable strings from templates and writes them to PO files (or rather a `.pot` file in PO format).
+The string extractor `xgettext-tt2` is fully customizable and also usable for other i18n plugins or frameworks for the Template Toolkit.

 ## Usage